Please see below for the answers to study support FAQs:

 The College only carries out exam arrangement assessments.
 These are not diagnostic so can’t tell you if you have an SpLD, but they do give enough evidence to apply to the exam boards for special arrangements.
 They can also be used as an indicator or screener of underlying difficulties.

 We offer small group support (Structured Study) with a specialist SpLD teacher or one-to-one support with one of the Study Support team.

 A transition visit by appointment will be offered to some students.
-Usually these are offered to those with EHCPs, physical disabilities, ASD, hearing impairments and visual impairments.
+Usually these are offered to those with EHCPs, physical disabilities, ASC, deaf and visually impaired students.
 We can also meet with others upon request and time permitting.